StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 **Type:** Validation / Security Bug
 **Severity:** High
-**Environment:** Chrome, Windows 10, Android 14
+**Environment:** Chrome-version 142.0.7444.162, Windows 10, Android 14

 ### Steps to Reproduce
-1. Open the registration page.
+1. Open the registration page (https://demo.baasic.com/angular/starterkit-photo-gallery/register).
 2. Enter a valid email address and username.
 3. Set the password to a weak value, e.g., "asdb" (only lowercase letters, no numbers or symbols).
 4. Complete the registration process.